Best Steam Iron Review – Top 5 Steamiest List for March, 2023 with Buying Guide

 Let’s iron out the facts and find the best steam iron available for you – here is the Groom+Style review team’s top 5 list.

 1. Rowenta DW2070 Effective Comfort Steam Iron

 Higher-priced Rowentas are sensational irons.
-If you’ve used one in the past you might think the 2070 is sub-par, since it’s not quite as solid as the company’s $100+ models which are made in Germany (this model is made in China).
-But in the sub-$50 range that’s reasonable for most people’s needs, you won’t find a better iron.
+If you’ve used one in the past you might think the 2070 is sub-par, since it’s not quite as solid as the company’s more expensive models which are made in Germany (this model is made in China).

 Facts and figures for the Rowenta DW2070 Effective Comfort Steam Iron: